Phileosopher/commonplace/body-health-treatments.md

 - If it's a minor issue, you may take home a worse disease than you brought there.

+## Navigate the healthcare system correctly to save time and money

 Before going to the hospital, call the nurse line on the back of your insurance card to avoid an expensive or risky trip.

 - By calling and being recommended to go to the hospital, the insurance company is more likely to cover you.